Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Introduction

 Insurance liabilities, such as variable annuities, are complex combinations of different types of risks.
 Motivated by solvency regulations, the recent focus has been towards financial risks and the so-called market-consistent valuations.
 In this situation, the financial market is the main driver and actuarial risks only appear as the “second step”.
 This paper goes against the tide and introduces the concept of \textit{actuarial-consistent} valuations where actuarial risks are at the core of the valuation.
 We propose a two-step actuarial valuation that is first driven by actuarial information and is actuarial-consistent.
 Moreover, we show that actuarial-consistent valuations can always be expressed as the price of an appropriate hedging strategy.

-Fundamental to insurance, actuarial valuation is typically based on a diversification argument which justifies applying the law of large numbers (LLN) among independent policyholders who face identical risks.
-For this reason, the actuarial valuation $\rho(S)$ of a claim $S$ is defined as the expectation under the real-world probability measure $\mathbb{P}$ plus an additional risk margin to cover any undiversified and systematic risk, that is
+Fundamental to insurance, an actuarial premium principle (called \textit{actuarial valuation} in this paper) is typically based on a diversification argument which justifies applying the law of large numbers (LLN) among independent policyholders who face identical risks (see \citealp{denuit2006actuarial}). \blue Consistent with insurance regulation, the actuarial valuation $\rho(S)$ of a claim $S$ is represented as the expectation under the real-world probability measure $\mathbb{P}$ plus an additional risk margin to cover any undiversified and systematic risk\black, that is

 Financial valuation, on the other hand, is based on the no-arbitrage principal.
 Given the prices of the available traded assets, the value of a financial claim should be determined such that the market remains free of arbitrage if the claim is traded.
 Therefore, financial pricing is based on the idea of hedging and replication.
 It was shown in \cite{delbaen2006mathematics} that no-arbitrage pricing implies that the prices of contingent claims can be expressed as expectations under a so-called risk-neutral measure $\mathbb{Q}$, that is